nf-core/taxprofiler/docs/output.md

 </details>

-The most useful summary file is the `*kaijutable.txt` file which summarises hits across all treads.
-However if you wish to look at more precise information on a per-read bases `*tsv` file.
+The most useful summary file is the `*kaijutable.txt` file which summarises hits across all reads.
+However if you wish to look at more precise information on a per-read basis, see the `*tsv` file.
 The default taxonomic rank is `species`.
 You can provide a different one by updating the argument `--kaiju_taxon_rank`.

 ### DIAMOND